Worldditcher/EEG-MultiScale-CNN-SHAP/README.md

 python -m venv .venv && source .venv/bin/activate  # Windows: .venv\Scripts\activate
 pip install -r requirements.txt

-2) Open the notebooks in /notebooks in order (01 → 03).
+2) Open the notebooks in /notebooks .

 3) Place your raw data where the notebook expects it (update paths in the first cell).